nelsieborja/js-dictionary/Classes/README_CONSTRUCTOR_FUNCTIONS.md

 console.log(frontend1.bias);                                  // ReactJS
 ```

-With _Constructor Functions_ every instance will be unique, updating a property of one instance would not affect the other.
-That solves the problem with _Object Literals_ however, there's a drawback of this approach: __the properties will be recreated for every instantiation!!__
+With _`Constructor Functions`_ every instance will be unique, updating a property of one instance would not affect the other.
+That solves the problem with _Object Literals_ however, there's a drawback of this approach: <ins>the properties will be recreated for every instantiation!!</ins>

 ### `Prototype` to the rescue!